guanzgrace/risk-adjustment-model/README.md

 The primary goal of this project is to make Centers for Medicare & Medicaid Services' (CMS) Medical Loss Ratio (MLR) data regarding the Affordable Care Act (ACA) more easily accessible to the public.
 A secondary goal of this project is to do a prelimary analysis of the data and attempt to duplicate CMS statistics on this ACA data.
 We search for statistical outliers and any correlations between premiums and transfers or spending and transfers, and we calculate year to year per person risk adjustment payment.

 This project was undertaken as part of ORF 375: Independent Research Project in Fall 2017, under the guidance of Professor Mark Braverman.
+With thanks to Jeremie Lumbroso for helping scrape CMS data from their website.

 ## Breakdown of Repository